EmbNet01/EmbNetworks/README.md

 3- python main.py Barbell viz

 ```
-Commands 1 and 2 compute the classification and regression task for any network in the set {"BrazilAir", "EUAir", "USAir", "actor", "film"}.
+Commands 1 and 2 compute the classification and regression task for netowrk net.
 ##### Example
 The following command computes the regression task for the network BrazilAir.
 ```